ConsentDevelopment/EtherBank/README.md

 2. Call the interface method Security_AddPasswordSha3HashToBankAccount(bytes32 sha3Hash) and pass in your password sha3 hash.
    Use the following link to convert your password to a sha3 hash - https://emn178.github.io/online-tools/keccak_256.html (you can also use other sha3 generators as long as they use Keccak-256 encoding).
 VERY IMPORTANT - use a long and complex password (mixture of lowercase / uppercase characters and numbers) and ONLY pass in the sha3 hash result / output of your password into this interface.
 DO NOT pass in your actual password.

 3. Keep the bank account number (see point 1. above) and password (see point 2. above) together in a safe and secure location.
-You will need this number and password to retreive your full ether balance on the contract.
+You will need this number and password to retrieve your full ether balance on the contract.

 4. If your wallet / keys that you used to open a bank acount are lost, stolen or destroyed then you can create a new wallet / key address and call the interface method
 Security_ConnectBankAccountToNewOwnerAddress(uint32 bankAccountNumber, string password) and pass in your bank account number (see point 1. above) and the password you used to create a sha3 hash (see point 2. above).
 If the password hash values match then the bank account will be connected to the new caller address and you will be able to retrieve your full ether balance.